America's Largest Musicians' Union Announces Pension Cuts

 "This is going to have devastating effects on our community," says Cenovia Cummins, a violinist who's been freelancing on Broadway and in orchestras around New York since the mid-1980s.
 "To work as hard as you do and then be told you don't have a retirement...
 You don't want to get older with so much uncertainty in your life.
 People in my age bracket are going to see the deepest cuts.
 All the money we've put into this pension and it not being there...
 It's such a betrayal."

 The greying of the union has had a major impact on the pension fund.
 According to the fund's FAQ page, it's "a mature plan, with the retiree population having grown faster than the active population, which means that benefit payments are growing faster than contributions.
 While the union has bargained additional contributions into the Fund, it is not enough to avoid running out of money."
 In the fiscal year that ended March 31, 2018, the fund paid out $171 million in benefits, but only received $68 million in pension contributions.
-James Chase, a public relations representative for the pension fund, quotes its managers as saying "This negative cash flow is projected to continue - and worsen.
+In a statement to NPR, the pension fund writes, "This negative cash flow is projected to continue — and worsen.
 Every year, if investment returns are not able to make up this shortfall, the Fund has to draw down assets, which leaves less of an asset base on which to generate investment returns the following year."

 Another part of the problem is lingering fallout from the 2008 economic downturn, when the fund lost 40% of its value in just 18 months — according to Adam Krauthamer, somewhere in the vicinity of $800 million.
 Still, while most pension funds have turned themselves around in the years since, the AFM-EPF has been a laggard, he claims.
 "From 2008 to 2018, that 10-year period, according to our own trustees' documents and consultants, we ranked dead last.
 We were in the 99 percentile out of 100.
 I think our investment return net of just investment fees was 3.2%.
 And we have incredibly high administrative fees."
-The Fund's PR rep James Chase, disputes that figure, quoting an average annualized return of 9.4%, based on a lower amount of assets post-downturn.
+The Fund disputes that figure, quoting an average annualized return of 9.4% (based on a lower amount of assets post-downturn).
 Regardless, a class-action lawsuit filed in 2017 alleges that fund managers took a series of risky investments to counter the losses after the downturn, which trustees claim has "no merit."

 The Musicians for Pension Security website offers a comparison between the AFM-EPF and the AFTRA pension fund, which are similar in size: Between 2009 and 2014, the musicians' fund paid $50 million more in expenses and fees than the AFTRA fund.
 Chase says, per the fund, this comparison is inaccurate: "The AFM-EPF has more than twice as many employers, several times more collective bargaining agreements and several thousand more participants."